 - 1. The evaluator shall perform functions through the TSFIs that access the templates - 2.
-The evaluator shall check that the TSFI requires using a NBAF as specified by the ST author.
+The evaluator shall check that the TSFI requires using a NBAF as specified by the ST author - a.
+The evaluator shall attempt to add new, change and remove existing BAFs on the TOE and ensure the NBAF is required before allowing any change